renatoathaydes/renatoathaydes.github.io/_posts/2014-08-16-Learn-Programming-In-Ceylon-Part-2.md

 Effectively, writing `class A() {}` is equivalent to writing `class A() extends Basic() {}`.

-> You can open any type declaration in the IDE by hitting Ctrl+Shit+T and entering the name of a type.
+> You can open any type declaration in the IDE by hitting Ctrl+Shift+T and entering the name of a type.
   Have a look at the definitions of `Basic` and `Object`!
 With a type opened, hit Ctrl+T to see the type hierarchy.